alan-turing-institute/netts/docs/docs/index.md

 </p> -->

 The tool is freely available as a python package and accessible online.
 It can be installed from the python package index PyPI, see [Getting Started](install.md) for installation instructions.
 Netts can be used to construct a semantic speech network from a text file with a single command.
-See [Usage](basic_usage.md) for a user guide.
+See [CLI usage](cli_basics.md) for a user guide.
 For a detailed explanation of the processing pipeline, see [Pipeline](pipeline.md).

 ## Contributors